lost-scripts/.github/ENVIRONMENT.md

 # Bash Notes #
 ##############

-# Remember to reload .bashrc if you make any changes here either by alias "rb" or: source ~/.bashrc or . ~/.bashrc
+# Remember to reload .bashrc if you make any changes here either by alias "rel" or: source ~/.bashrc or . ~/.bashrc
 ```

 ## 📄 .gitconfig